telerik/xaml-docs/netcore/migrate-to-netcore.md

 position: 1
 ---

-# Migrаting to .NET Core
+# Migrating to .NET Core

 This article shows how to migrate from an existing WPF .NET Framework project to a .NET Core one.